wafarag/Deep-Deterministic-Policy-Gradients-for-Reacher-Robot-Arm/README.md

 ---

-The notebook and Python files in this repository present a solution using the Unity ML-Agents **Reacher** environment for the second project of the Udacity [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893) (July 2018).
+The notebook and Python files in this repository present a solution using the Unity ML-Agents **Reacher** environment for the second project of the Udacity [Deep Reinforcement Learning Nanodegree](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).

 ## Project Details